Codeception/Codeception/docs/12-Parallelism.md

 ## Sample Project

 Let's say we have long running acceptance tests and we want them to be split into 5 processes.
 To make tests not be conflicted with each other they should use different hosts databases.
-Thus, before proceed we need to  configure 5 different hosts in Apache/Nginx.
+Thus, before proceed we need to configure 5 different hosts in Apache/Nginx (or just run application on different ports in PHP Built In Server).
 Based on host our application should use corresponding databases.

-And yes, we need to create 5 databases for them.
-We omit those configuration steps, as they depend on application itself.
+Alternatively you can prepare **isolated environments** using [Docker](https://www.docker.io/) or [LXC](https://linuxcontainers.org/) lightweight Linux containers.
+Each testing process can be executed in its own container.
+Spawn new containers and run more processes are much easier then manually creating additional databases and hosts.
+Also you are creating a more stable testing environments (no database, files, processes conflicts).
+But you to provision your containers as you regularly do when creating virtual machines.

+You can also think on running your tests on remote hosts using SSH.

+In current example we assume that we prepared 5 databases and 5 independent hosts for our application.

 ### Step 1: Split Tests